Recorded at the James A. Little Theater in Santa Fe, New Mexico on September 13, 2011.

 Wolff’s recent work has concentrated on analyzing the causes and alternative solutions to the current global economic crisis.
-His documentary film on that crisis, Capitalism Hits the Fan, can be previewed at capitalismhitsthefan.com.
+Learn more about his documentary film on that crisis, Capitalism Hits the Fan, here.
 He has also published Capitalism Hits the Fan: the Global Economic Meltdown and What to Do About It.

 In this episode he is joined in conversation with Anthony Arnove.
 The companion Reading episode may be found here.

 Additional photos of this event are available on Flickr.